gruntjs/grunt-contrib-uglify/docs/uglify-options.md

 If the sources are not absolute URLs after prepending of the `sourceMapRoot`, the sources are resolved relative to the source map.

+## sourceMapUrl
+Type: `String`
+Default: `undefined`

+Override the calculated value for `sourceMappingURL` in the source map.
+This is useful if the source map location is not relative to the base path of the minified file, i.e. when using a CDN

 #### enclose
 Type: `Object`
 Default: `undefined`